maneerat-wong/maneerat_repo/README.md

 # About me
 My name is Maneerat (She,Her).
 I'm studying MISM-16 months program in Heinz College.
+Prior my master degree, I worked full-time in the consulting firm for both private and government sectors for almost 2 years.

 Here are a few interesting things about me....
 - I'm Thai.
 I was born and raised in Bangkok.
+- I can speak 4 languages.
 - I'm an obvious extrovert XD
 - I played Trombone in the orchestra band for 3 years.
 - I'm a board game master.
 My friends ask me every weekend to play with them.